astro-satyam75/Number-of-hours-online/README.md

 9. It is possible that there may be continuous online or offline events.
 10. Treat every one as offline at 7 PM.
 (Status resets every day)

-Please share the code  and result.

-Please solve this without using any loops.
+#### Please solve this without using any loops.

-Sample scenario for a pro p , sep 10 only 3 events ( 1015 : online , 1130 online, 1345 offfine) .The output I expect is this
+### Sample scenario for a pro p , sep 10 only 3 events ( 1015 : online , 1130 online, 1345 offfine) .The output I expect is this

 provider_id	date	Hour startime	Hour end time	Seconds online